maykinmedia/objects-api/docs/introduction/definitions.rst

 Objects API
 -----------

-An API to retrieve, filter, search, write or update *objects*.
+An API to retrieve, filter, search, write, update or delete *objects*.

 The Objects API aims to easily store and expose various objects according to the related **objecttype resource** in the *Objecttypes API*.